DaleGia/nano-33-sense-serial-example/README.md

 # nano-33-sense-serial-example
 An example program for the Arduino Nano 33 BLE Sense that outputs CSV data for all sensors through UART.
+For a more complete description, see [The Hacky Super Loop Arduino Nano 33 BLE Sense Example You Have Been Waiting For](https://dalegi.com/2020/06/09/the-hacky-super-loop-arduino-nano-33-ble-sense-example-you-have-been-waiting-for/)

 ## Features
 - Simple example for outputting raw sensor data from the Arduno Nano 33 BLE Sense through Serial.